 The SAS batteries are lithium, graphite, copper and cobalt free, and instead use sodium (common table salt).Read More

 Altech has developed the technology to nano-coat particles of graphite (typical of those used in lithium-ion batteries) and silicon with a layer of high-purity alumina (HPA).

 The use of alumina coated graphite and silicon particles within a lithium-ion battery anode are offered as a solution to increased battery life, energy capacity and reduction of the first-cycle capacity loss.
 The Company achieved a breakthrough with this technology, and in November 2021, announced that it had achieved a 30% higher energy density in testing performed on lithium-ion batteries.

 Work on the preliminary engineering design for the 10,000 tpa battery materials plant is in the final stages of completion.
-Altech has achieved green accreditation of the project and committed to building a battery materials coating pilot plant to be installed in the Schwarze Pumpe Industrial Park, Saxony, Germany.Read More
+Altech has achieved green accreditation of the project and construction is already underway for a battery materials coating pilot plant at the Schwarze Pumpe Industrial Park, Saxony, Germany.Read More

 Altech’s Malaysian high purity alumina (HPA) project is aiming to produce 4,500 tpa of 99.99% alumina (HPA).
 The proposed feedstock (kaolin) will be from the the Company’s 100%-owned kaolin mine at Meckering, Western Australia.

 The technology that was been developed is “disruptive” and has the ability to produce HPA at one third of the current cost of production (which uses Alumnium metal as feedstock).
 Conservative (bank case) cash flow modelling of the HPA project shows a pre-tax net present value of US$505.6m at a discount rate of 7.5% for a 30-year project period.